francofelipe21/EasyDigitalEcommerce/README.md

 The version of python is 3.9.13 and it is used PostgreSQL 12.

+If you want to know more about this project, you can read the report: https://repositorio.uchile.cl/handle/2250/192694

 To run the project, execute python manage.py runserver.